matnbaz/matnbaz/markdown/en/FAQ.md

 <!-- question-separator -->

-# Why is my repository not added to the respective collection?
+# Why is my repository not added to the related collection?

 Try to add related topics to your GitHub repository.
 For instance, if you have a Laravel package and you want it to be added to the Laravel collection, add `laravel` to the repo topics.
 Please note that abusing topics will result in your repos getting removed from the site.